PascalGitz/09_Baustatik_GGW/README.md

-# simple_equilibrium
+# equilibrium
 ## Overview

-The "Structural Equilibrium Analysis Package" is designed for students at the Hochschule Luzern Technik & Architektur, with a specific focus on structural engineering.
+The "equilibrium Package" is designed for students at the Hochschule Luzern Technik & Architektur, with a specific focus on structural engineering.
 This package provides a comprehensive set of tools for analyzing structures and understanding the principles of equilibrium.

 ## Key Features